CITRIS Workforce Innovation

 For more information, please contact Nicole-Marie Cotton, program manager of workforce development, at ncotton@berkeley.edu.

-Companies, research labs and nonprofit organizations with projects in at least one of the six areas of innovation (aviation, climate and energy, cybersecurity, data for social impact, digital health, and semiconductors) are eligible to apply as hosts.
+Companies, research labs and nonprofit organizations with projects in at least one of the six areas of innovation (aviation, climate and energy, cybersecurity, data and AI for social impact, digital health, and semiconductors) are eligible to apply as hosts.

 The CITRIS Workforce Innovation Program involves students at four UC campuses; UC Berkeley and UC Merced follow a semester calendar, and UC Davis and UC Santa Cruz are on quarter systems.
-Due to differences in academic calendars, interns and host organizations decide on a start date that works best for them between May and August 2023.
+Due to differences in academic calendars, interns and host organizations decide on a start date that works best for them between May and August 2025.
 Internships are eight weeks long.